ajmccredie/The-Irish-Hexanator/README.md

 ![Website on multiple screens](assets/README.md-images/README.md-screens.png)

-- **[Click Here](https://samobrienolinger.github.io/Cockapoo-Club/index.html)** to see the deployed website.
+- **[Click Here]()** to see the deployed website.

-- To view the repository on Github **[Click Here](https://github.com/SamOBrienOlinger/Cockapoo-Club)**.
+- To view the repository on Github **[Click Here](https://github.com/SamOBrienOlinger/The-Irish-Hexanator)**.

 - This website was designed for Desktop users first and is responsive for users of smaller devices.

 ## **Summary**
-  This website provides users with a starting point for all kinds of information about owning, training and taking care of a breed of dog called Cockapoos, one of Ireland's newest, most popular and much-loved dog breeds.
+  This interactive website provides users with a fun and easy way to 'cast a spell' on anyone they want.
+To 'put a Hex' or 'curse' on someone, the user generates a number of random phrases that can be combined to create a full sentence.
+The user can create as many different sentences or 'Hexes' as they like and as often as they want using as many names of friends or family as they desire.

-  Unlike many other websites that provide similar information this project offers users a unique opportunity to create and participate in their own community of likeminded pet owners at a fictional physical clubhouse and training centre in person in Dublin, Ireland.
+  Unlike many other websites that provide users with a similar kind of random word generator, this project offers users a unique opportunity to create their own unique .

 The site targets users in Dublin, Ireland who: